charlesfoster/ont-analysis-toolkit/README.md

 # Credits
 * When this pipeline is used, citations should be found for the programs used internally.
+* The gff3 file I included for SARS-CoV-2 was originally sent to me by Torsten Seemann.
 * Being new to using snakemake + wrapper scripts, I used `pangolin` as a guide for directory structure and rule creation - so thanks to them.
 * The analysis module was heavily influenced by the ARTIC team, especially the `artic minion` pipeline.
 * `gff2gff.py` is based on work by Damien Farrell https://dmnfarrell.github.io/bioinformatics/bcftools-csq-gff-format